filipezabala/voice/README.md

 > Without the following Python items 3 and 10, you may run all the functions except `poetry` and `extract_features_py`, that run respectively [pyannote-audio](https://github.com/pyannote/pyannote-audio) and [Parselmouth](https://github.com/YannickJadoul/Parselmouth).

 ### 1. [Curl](https://curl.se/)
 Command line tool and library for transferring data with URLs.
 Find the latest version at https://curl.se/download.html.
+At terminal run:
 ```bash
 # removing (if necessary) old curl installation
 sudo apt remove curl